GROMACS Wizard – Step 1: Prepare

 Choosing solvent

-Each force field proposes water models which can be used to describe water molecules if you want to simulate your structure in explicit water.
+Each force field proposes water models that can be used to describe water molecules if you want to simulate your structure using explicit water.

 In this tutorial, we will be using the SPC/E water model.
 Please choose the SPC/E model from the water model list:

-Note, that if you choose “none” as the water model, then the possibility to add solvent and ions will be disabled.
+Note that if you choose “none” as the water model then it won’t be possible to add solvent and ions.

 To add explicit solvent in the system, check the Add solvent option as shown below: